Historic Ebenezer Church - since 1809

 This two-storey sandstone building was constructed in 1817 as a residence for the teacher, school being conducted in the church.

-Volunteers keep the shop in the Schoolmaster’s House open daily, except for Good Friday and a few days near Christmas.
+Volunteers keep the shop in the Schoolmaster’s House open Wednesday to Sunday, except for Good Friday and a few days near Christmas.

 Casual visitors may enjoy devonshire teas and purchase locally made jams, craft, souvenirs and family and church history books.